-Stuart Hamblen, the son of an itinerant East Texas preacher, wrote hundreds
+Stuart Hamblen, the son of an itinerant East Texas preacher,

-a gospel classic inspired by, of all people, John Wayne.|
+enduring composition was a gospel classic inspired by, of all people,

-born in 1908 at Kellyville,
+Hamblen was born in 1908 at Kellyville,

-west of Jefferson, but strayed
+west of Jefferson,

-a radio star, and a Hollywood cowboy He started
+western singing success, a radio star, and a Hollywood cowboy He started

 role as a bad guy in films with Gene Autry, Roy Rogers and Wild Bill

 Elliott.
 His wife Suzy frequently prayed for him and Hamblen experienced

 as the Prohibition Party's candidate.

 He encountered John Wayne, with whom he had appeared in "Flame of

 the Barbary Coast," and Wayne asked him, "What's this I hear about

 "Well, Duke," answered Hamblen, "I guess it's no secret what God can

 "Sound like a song," said Wayne.

 The casual remark provided a creative spark for Hamblen.
 One night,

 sitting alone at home, he began writing a song.
 When he heard a clock

 strike the hour, he wrote,"The chimes of time ring out the news.
 Another

 day is done.
 Someone slipped and fell.
 Was that someone you?"

 In 17 minutes Hamblen had created.
 "It Is No Secret," a gospel classic

 which would be translated into nearly every language in the world.

 who left East Texas in

 the l920s to attend McMurray College in Abilene,

 started his career by becoming a singing cowboy on an Abilene